adamburkegh/toothpaste/README.md

 This project shows a technique for discovering Stochastic Petri Nets from event logs using process mining.

-The paper describing the technique is "Burke, A, Leemans, SJJ and Wynn, M.T - Discovering Stochastic Process Models By Reduction and Abstraction" (forthcoming).
+The technique is explained formally in *Burke, A., Leemans, S. J. J., & Wynn, Moe Thandar.
+(2021).
+Discovering Stochastic Process Models By Reduction and Abstraction.
+International conference on applications and theory of Petri nets and concurrency*.
+[This blog post](https://adamburkeware.net/2021/08/02/toothpaste.html) gives a quick overview.

 # Development Setup and Installation